microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/azure/arm_template/mssql_mi/_index.md

   ![Screenshot showing configured SQL Managed Instance connection](./21.png)

-  > **NOTE: Due to the use of Kubernetes NodePort in this scenario, the default SQL connection endpoint port number (1443) was changed to 31111.**
+  > **NOTE: Due to the use of Kubernetes _NodePort_ service in this scenario, the default SQL connection endpoint port number (1443) was changed to 31111.**

 ## Cluster extensions